dvdmuckle/curl-a-joke/README.md

 ### TODO

+* Allow for user registration and request for keys to submit jokes

-* Allow for POSTing new jokes given user authentication
+* Allow for POSTing new jokes given user registration